Rakshasa: Artistic and folkloric depictions

 The artists of Angkor in Cambodia frequently depicted Ravana in stone sculpture and bas-relief.
 The "Nāga bridge" at the entrance to the 12th-century city of Angkor Thom is lined with large stone statues of Devas and Asuras engaged in churning the Ocean of Milk.
 The ten-headed Ravana is shown anchoring the line of Asuras.

 A bas-relief at the 12th-century temple of Angkor Wat depicts the figures churning the ocean.
 It includes Ravana anchoring the line of Asuras that are pulling on the serpent's head.
 Scholars have speculated that one of the figures in the line of Devas is Ravana's brother Vibhishana.
 They pull on a serpent's tail to churn the Ocean of Milk.
 Another bas-relief at Angkor Wat shows a 20-armed Ravana shaking Mount Kailasa.

 The artists of Angkor also depicted the Battle of Lanka between the Rakshasas under the command of Ravana and the Vanaras or monkeys under the command of Rama and Sugriva.
 The 12th-century Angkor Wat contains a dramatic bas-relief of the Battle of Lanka between Ravana's Rakshasas and Rama's monkeys.
 Ravana is depicted with ten heads and twenty arms, mounted on a chariot drawn by creatures that appear to be a mixture of horse, lion, and bird.
 Vibhishana is shown standing behind and aligned with Rama and his brother Lakshmana.
 Kumbhakarna, mounted on a similar chariot, is shown fighting Sugriva.

 This battle is also depicted in a less refined bas-relief at the 12th-century temple of Preah Khan.

+At the 19th century Klungkung Royal Gate of Bali, there are six lifelike statues of Rakshasa.
+These can be identified as depictions of Rakshasa because of their fangs and role as Gate guardian in Balinese architecture, but also as Europeans (specifically the Dutch) because of their beards and western clothing style.
+The association with Rakshasa likens the Dutch to greedy, violent monsters, but their position as gate guardians also positions them as capable of being controlled by the Balinese kings.